six-ddc/httpflow/README.md

 libpcap version libpcap version 1.9.1 httpflow version 0.0.9

-Usage: httpflow [-i interface | -r pcap-file] [-f packet-filter] [-u url-filter] [-w output-path]
+Usage: httpflow [-i interface | -r pcap-file] [-u url-filter] [-w output-path] [expression]

-  -i interface      Listen on interface
-  -r pcap-file      Read packets from file (which was created by tcpdump with the -w option)
+  -i interface      Listen on interface, This is same as tcpdump 'interface' -r pcap-file      Read packets from file (which was created by tcpdump with the -w option)
-                    Standard input is used if file is '-' -f packet-filter  Selects which packets will be dumped If filter expression is given, only packets for which expression is 'true' will be dumped For the expression syntax, see pcap-filter(7) -u url-filter     Matches which urls will be dumped -w output-path    Write the http request and response to a specific directory
+                    Standard input is used if file is '-' -u url-filter     Matches which urls will be dumped -w output-path    Write the http request and response to a specific directory

+  expression        Selects which packets will be dumped, The format is the same as tcpdump's 'expression' argument
+                    If filter expression is given, only packets for which expression is 'true' will be dumped For the expression syntax, see pcap-filter(7)

   For more information, see https://github.com/six-ddc/httpflow
 ```